-Mars temperatures average around -81 degrees F. However, the temperature range is around -220 degrees F. This may interest you : How do robots move. at the poles in winter, to +70 degrees F.
+Mars temperatures average around -81 degrees F. However, the temperature range is around -220 degrees F. To see also : How do robots eat guacamole. at the poles in winter, to +70 degrees F.

 Is there heat inside Mars?
 This artist’s concept of the interior of Mars shows a hot liquid core about half the radius of the planet.
 The core is mostly made of iron, with possible lighter elements such as sulfur.